ChiaraTummi99/HTML-CSS/README.md

 # HTML_CSS_projects
 These are some examples of html and css projects.
-In each sub-repo there is an image named "demo", which contains the preview of the project itself.
+In each sub-repo there is an image named "preview", which contains the preview of the project itself.